amadeuio/battleship/README.md

 ### 3. `playerRenderer` Class:

-Serves as a bridge between `player` and the UI.
+Serves as a bridge between `Player` and the UI.

 **Properties**